-\section{Defining Multiclass Local Calibration}
+\section{DEFINING MULTICLASS LOCAL CALIBRATION}

 \textit{Local Calibration} requires introducing the concept of distance between samples to capture how one sample’s probabilistic outputs may influence or relate to another’s.
 Roughly speaking, our definition is based on the intuition that nearby instances should have more similar label distributions and affect each other’s calibration more strongly.~More precisely, we require the model’s predicted probabilities for each sample to be consistent with the locally averaged estimates of the classes' distribution.
-The degree of \textit{locality} depends on a kernel function $k$ and its bandwidth parameter $\gamma$, which controls the influence of neighboring points on the estimates for each instance. \begin{definition}[Multiclass Local Calibration] Let \( f\) be a probabilistic classifier, and let \(D\) be an evaluation set drawn from \( \mathcal{P} \).
-For each instance \( i \in D \), let \( k_\gamma(\mbx_i, \mbx_j) \), with $j \neq i \in D$ be a kernel function with bandwidth $\gamma$ and consider an associated kernel estimator $\hat{\theta}(\mathbf y_i \mid \mbx_i) = \frac{\sum_{j \in D} W_j(\mbx_i)\mathbf y_j}{\sum_{j \in D} W_j(\mbx_i)}$ with $W_j(\mbx_i) \propto k_{\gamma}(\mbx_i, \mbx_j)$, a kernel induced weight, normalized to sum to $1$.
-Finally, let $\hat{\theta}(\mathbf y_i \mid \mbx_i)$ be consistent in the mean squared error (MSE) sense.
+The degree of \textit{locality} depends on a kernel function $k$ and its bandwidth parameter $\gamma$, which controls the influence of neighboring points on the estimates for each instance. \begin{definition}[Multiclass Local Calibration] For each instance \( i \in D \), let \( k_\gamma(\mbx_i, \mbx_j) \), with $j \neq i \in D$ be a kernel function with bandwidth $\gamma$.
+We consider bandwidth sequences $\{\gamma_n\}$ satisfying standard consistency conditions.
+Define the associated kernel estimator: